|

 Robert Roy, Ph.D., DABT

 Dr. Roy is a Lead Toxicology Specialist at 3M in St. Paul, Minnesota.
 His primary responsibilities include assessing the human health hazards and safety of products and other materials for several 3M business units.
-In addition, he leads the development of the 3M Occupational Exposure Guidelines; and plays a leadership role for California Proposition 65 compliance, consumer product labels, and hazard determination, hazard communication, and human risk assessment issues. |
+In addition, he leads the development of the 3M Occupational Exposure Guidelines and has been actively involved in California Proposition 65 assessments, chemical health hazard determination, and the human risk/safety assessment of chemicals/intermediates and finished products. |

 7:30-8:00 |